rajarshi008/Scarlet/README.md

 cd Scarlet
 source ./installation.sh
 ```
 You can also install `Scarlet`  as a python package using pip command.
-To do so, follow *this*.
+To do so, follow [this link] (https://pypi.org/project/Scarlet-ltl/0.0.1/).

 ## Input File format: